 Coronavirus closes Chicago trading floor of CME

-Almost two weeks after the head of the Chicago Mercantile Exchange told FOX Business, they were staying open despite the coronavirus fears, the continued growth of the outbreak has forced the exchange to alter those plans.
+Almost two weeks after the head of the Chicago Mercantile Exchange told FOX Business it was staying open despite the coronavirus fears, the continued growth of the outbreak has forced the exchange to alter those plans.

 Continue Reading Below